Iran to reopen religious, cultural sites - president

-The fourth phase is containment in 10 of Iran's 31 provinces, where the situation is better and screening will intensify while infected patients will be separated from the rest of the population.
+The fourth phase is containment in 10 of Iran's 31 provinces, where outbreaks of coronavirus have been less severe, the president said.
+Screening will intensify across the country as infected patients will be separated from the rest of the population.
 The president said last week that restaurants would reopen after Ramadan and sports activities would resume without spectators.
 Universities, but not medical schools, will reopen on June 6.

-Rouhani said on Saturday that 88 percent of the fatalities from COVID-19 in Iran were victims with underlying illnesses.
-According to health ministry figures, more than than 7,000 have so far died from the pandemic in Iran and more than 130,000 have been infected.
-(Editing by Angus MacSwan)
+Rouhani said on Saturday that 88 percent of the fatalities from COVID-19 in Iran had underlying illnesses.
+According to health ministry figures released on Saturday, 59 people died in the previous 24 hours, bringing the total death toll from the pandemic in Iran to 7,359, while 133,521 have been infected.
+(Writing by Dubai newsroom Editing by Angus MacSwan and James Drummond)

 - READ MORE ON: